hsantos10/emqx_tdengine/README.md

-# My Awesome Project
+# EMQX MQTT broker and TDEngine on docker

-Welcome to my awesome project!
-This project does amazing things and solves important problems.
+This project simplifies the installation of TDEngine database and an EMQX MQTT broker

 ## Features